best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 * Profiling performance - tests can be used to report or flag poor performance (e.g. modelling)
 * Improving code structure - well-structured code is easier to write tests for, so testing incentivises good code structure

+Testing is crucial to assuring quality in your code and will also increase efficiency in development of your code.

 ## What to test ★☆☆☆☆